wp-plugins/sidebar-photoblog/readme.txt

 = My photos show in main column of the blog? =

-Please remove Recent Posts Wdiget from your sidebar.
+Please remove Recent Posts Widget from your sidebar.
 This problem will be solved in next version.

 = Any other thing? =